benc-uk/batcomputer/docs/setup.md

 # Batcomputer - End to End Setup

-If you wish to setup this project in your own Azure subscription, this provides (most? all?) of the steps to do so.
+If you wish to setup this project in your own Azure subscription, this guide provides of the steps to do so.

 **⚡ Important!**
 You MUST fork the [main repo](https://github.com/benc-uk/batcomputer) to your own GitHub account before proceeding, and then clone it if you want to work with it locally.
 For the DevOps Pipelines this is a requirement as webhooks and other git configuration is required

-Optionally you can [import this repo](https://docs.microsoft.com/en-gb/azure/devops/repos/git/import-git-repository?view=azure-devops) into an private Azure Repo, you need an Azure DevOps project first.
+Alternatively you can [import this repo](https://docs.microsoft.com/en-gb/azure/devops/repos/git/import-git-repository?view=azure-devops) into an private Azure Repo, you need an Azure DevOps project first.
 See the steps below

 ## Prereqs
 - Python 3.6